animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-A few examples of some of the less common {data-store-name} properties that you usually need not worry about include, but are not limited to:
+A few examples of some of the less common GemFire properties that you usually need not worry about include, but are not limited to:
 `ack-wait-threshold`, `disable-tcp`, `socket-buffer-size`, and others.